ricardocesidio/ricardocesidio/README.md

 ## What I Work On

-- Frontend development with a strong focus on JavaScript
-- Gradually transitioning to TypeScript
-- Building interfaces that prioritize clarity and usability
-- Writing code meant to be read, not just run
+Frontend development with JavaScript and modern UI patterns Gradually transitioning to TypeScript for stronger maintainability and scalability Building interfaces that prioritize clarity, usability, and visual consistency Writing code that is structured, readable, and easy to maintain Creating responsive, polished user experiences across desktop and mobile Turning ideas into practical frontend products with clean architecture

 ---
 ## Skills